smlhelp/book/docs/concepts/modules/README.md

 ## Motivation

 Oftentimes as programmers, we are tasked with writing code that matches a specification.
 This specification can vary in rigor and mathematical formality, but the general idea is that oftentimes it _exists_.
-When we are asked to write a function to compute the first \\( n \\) Fibonacci numbers, it does not necessarily matter _how_ we go about implementing this function, so long as it exhibits the proper input-output behavior.
+When we are asked to write a function to compute the first $n$ Fibonacci numbers, it does not necessarily matter _how_ we go about implementing this function, so long as it exhibits the proper input-output behavior.
 In other words, we would like it so that all functions implementing a given specification have _extensionally equivalent_ behavior to what we should expect them to do.

 **NOTE**: Sometimes, there are constraints beyond simply being the same "mathematical function" - that is, defining the same outputs on the same inputs.
-Sometimes we are asked for the implementation of a function, running in only less than \\( O(n^2) \\) asymptotic time.
-Even in cases like these, however, there are always still _superficial_ differences that our implementation allows for - for instance, when writing the Fibonacci function, it is unlikely that it should matter whether we calculate the value of \\( f(n-1) \\) or \\( f(n-2) \\) first.
+Sometimes we are asked for the implementation of a function, running in only less than $O(n^2)$ asymptotic time.
+Even in cases like these, however, there are always still _superficial_ differences that our implementation allows for - for instance, when writing the Fibonacci function, it is unlikely that it should matter whether we calculate the value of $f(n-1)$ or $f(n-2)$ first.

 This should not be an unfamiliar idea - this is exactly the concept of referential transparency, which says that we can swap "equals-for-equals" whenever discussion the equality of expressions.
 Under the eyes of the language, equal expressions are just that - equal, and there is no need to disambiguate them.